assemblymade/meta/app/views/faq_groups/basics.md

 # Who covers the costs of development?

-In most cases, Assembly helps cover costs, and in others, costs that you spend on a product can be tracked and will be reimbursed when the prodcut earns revenue.
+In most cases, Assembly helps cover costs, and in others, costs that you spend on a product can be tracked and will be reimbursed when the product earns revenue.
 We have restrictions to this, but generally we financially assist growing product get off the ground.